This is why you're fat

 This is why you're fat was a website featuring submitted photos of over-the-top and extremely indulgent food creations.
 The website of captioned pictures is subtitled "where dreams become heart attacks", and it has been covered by newspapers in the United States, Canada, and Germany.
-The website appears to be defunct as it has not been updated since June 2015.
-The URL now gives a security error when loading.
+The website was not updated since 2018 and now has been taken down.

 It was co-created by Richard Blakeley, video editor for Gawker Media, and Jessica Amason, Viral Media Editor for BuzzFeed.
 In just over a month since it was launched the website had an "astonishing" 10 million page views and its creators are "in talks to create a book version and exploring TV development deals."

 Content of website

 The items featured on the thisiswhyyourefat.com website had been described as "culinary Frankensteins" and "items with no nutritional value."
 They had included a 30 kg rice cereal square and other culinary creations with names like "The Homewrecker" (a deep-fried, mega hot dog with the works) and Meat Cake (a three-layer meatloaf patisserie iced with mashed potatoes and ketchup).
 Highlights of the website included the "30,000 Calorie Sandwich" made of minced beef, bacon, corn dogs, ham, pastrami, roast beef, bratwurst, Braunschweiger, turkey, fried mushrooms, with onion rings and five varieties of cheese, served on white bread, and the Mega Mel Burger made from 1½ pounds of beef, 1 pound of bacon, a quarter pound of cheese and "fixin's", as well as traditional ethnic dishes like fried chicken skin (gribenes), khachapuri, poutine, Welsh rarebit, and lechon kawali.

 The dishes pictured caused one writer to be nauseated and to wonder, "How bad could a plate of fried chicken skin be?
 All the flavor of fried chicken, without the pesky chicken.
 (Squeal of delight) Is that Spam?!'"
 The fat content and health considerations are a concern; as one humor columnist remarked, "you probably shouldn't eat an Oreo with more than 30 layers of double-stuff cream precariously piled between its two chocolate wafers.
 Probably."